kossmanf/bachelorThesis/README.md

 This project requires a local installation of the Eprover.
 The Eprover can be downloaded from https://github.com/eprover/eprover

 ## Usage
-Refer to the README.md files in each directory for detailed instructions on how to run the programs within.
+Read the README.md files in each directory for detailed instructions on how to run the programs within.
 Ensure that you have the necessary Python environment and dependencies installed.

 ## License
 This project is licensed under the MIT License.